-In a region the Conservancy calls the Bandera Canyonlands in the western Hill Country, crystal-clear water flows from numerous springs and seeps originating from the geologic seam separating the porous Edwards limestone from the dense Upper Glen Rose formation.
+In a region The Nature Conservancy calls the Bandera Canyonlands in the western Hill Country, crystal-clear water flows from numerous springs and seeps originating from the geologic seam separating the porous Edwards limestone from the dense Upper Glen Rose formation.
 These perennial, life-giving waters etch through deep, cool canyons, enabling a wide variety of Texas native plants and wildlife to flourish on the Edwards Plateau.

 From late October to mid-November, these rocky cliffs are adorned with some of the most dramatic displays of autumn color found in Texas.
 These scattered remnant stands of bigtooth maples – often called the "lost maples" for their rarity throughout most of Texas – display brilliant, contrasting shades of yellow, orange and red as temperatures drop and days shorten.

 Love Creek flows through the Conservancy’s 2,508-acre preserve for 2 ¼ miles, giving it its name, then the creek joins with the West Prong of the Medina River, eventually contributing to the Edwards Aquifer.
 The preserve protects a representation of one of the most diverse habitats in the nation and some of the most scenic land in Texas.

 The exposed upper Glen Rose formation is the primary reason this region attracts so much biological interest.
 The surface water that emanates from this location provides habitat for a wide variety of native plants and wildlife.
 Rare plants such as Texas mock-orange, sycamore leaf snowbells, darkstem noseburn, spreading least-daisy, scarlet clematis, buckley tridens, big red sage and tobusch fish-hook cactus are some of the floral natives in the region.